May 15, 1992: Moorer vs Cooper

 Cooper (right) had proved himself in his battle with Holyfield.

-The upstart Moorer was also an action-oriented fighter.
-A product of Detroit’s Kronk Gym, which manufactured high-caliber boxers more reliably than the city’s factories did cars, he almost always won by stoppage, and possessed both power and that essential instinct of knowing exactly when to employ the killshot.
-Of his former pupil, trainer Emanuel Steward said in 2003 that “Michael Moorer was definitely one of the greatest light heavyweights… in the history of boxing.”
-Moorer’s talent was obvious, but his character was marked by constant brooding, an unwillingness to follow direction and a penchant for reckless aggression.
-One thing was certain: “Smokin'” Bert Cooper’s was certain to provide the violence Moorer craved.
+Like “Smokin’ Bert,” Moorer was also an action-oriented fighter.
+A product of Detroit’s Kronk Gym, which manufactured high-caliber boxers more reliably than the city’s factories did cars, he almost always won by stoppage, and possessed both power and that essential instinct of knowing exactly when to employ the kill-shot.
+Of his former pupil, trainer Emanuel Steward said in 2003 that “Michael Moorer was definitely one of the greatest light heavyweights in the history of boxing.”
+Moorer’s talent was obvious, but his character was marked by constant brooding, an unwillingness to follow direction, and a penchant for reckless aggression.
+One thing was certain: a showdown with “Smokin'” Bert Cooper was certain to provide the violence Moorer craved.

 Moorer: looking for glory with the big men.